sympy/sympy/doc/src/tutorials/biomechanics/biomechanics.rst

    >>> np.rad2deg(q_vals)
    [ 5.         -0.60986636  9.44918589 88.68812842]

-We'll assume the system is in a stationary state:
+We'll assume the system is in an initial stationary state:

 .. plot::
    :format: doctest